Updates to the PSC Regime

 On 6 April 2016, the Small Business, Enterprise and Employment Act 2015 brought into effect changes to the Companies Act 2006 that required certain U.K. companies and LLPs to keep and maintain a register of any persons exercising significant control over that company or LLP (“PSCs”).
-Please click here to refer to our e-bulletin for further information regarding the introduction of the PSC regime.

 On 26 June 2017, significant changes to the PSC regime were introduced following the U.K.’s transposition of the European Union’s Fourth Anti Money Laundering Directive (“4AMLD”) through the enactment of the Information about People with Significant Control (Amendment) Regulations 2017 and the Scottish Partnerships (Register of People with Significant Control) Regulations 2017 (together, the “2017 Regulations”).
 This article provides a summary of the principal changes introduced by the 2017 Regulations.